ccappelen/legaciesR/README.md

 <!-- (1) fixing invalid geometries in the map data, (2) preprocess the map data and match with information in the ISD state data, (3) detect potential errors in the data set, (4) generate contour polygons from the raw map data, (5) generate a grid cell data set with various summary measures of historical statehood, and (6) match the grid cell data with numerous other data sources commonly used in empirical applications.  -->

 1. Detecting and fixing invalid geometries in the map data.
+2. Cleaning and expanding the ID data to polity-year observations.
-2. Preprocessing the map data and match with information in the ISD state data.
+3. Pre-processing the map data and match with information in the ID state data.
-3. Detecting potential errors in the data set.
+4. Detecting potential errors in the map data.
-4. Generating contour polygons from the raw map data.
-(Optional)
+5. Generating contour polygons from the raw map data.
-5. Generating a grid cell data set with various summary measures of historical statehood.
+6. Generating a grid cell data set with various summary measures of historical statehood.
-6. Matching the grid cell data with numerous other data sources commonly used in empirical applications.
+7. Aggregate data on the number of historical states to the modern country level.

-Each function (corresponding to each of the six steps) is further documented in their respective help documentation.
+Each function (corresponding to each of the seven steps) is further documented in their respective help documentation.
 This guide will outline the basic features of the functions and their intended usage.